 Microsoft Teams is the long-established Redmond hegemon’s answer to workplace chat tools, such as Slack.
 Like Slack, it features online chat channels, file sharing, and video meeting calls.
 It also integrates into existing Microsoft Office 365 installations for access to workplace calendars, files, and contacts.

-Teams is a relatively new product that has largely evaded the spotlight that Zoom has taken while rapidly growing its user base since the first wave of COVID-19 began.
-It’s feature set overlaps with many competing platforms, but unlocking features, as with other Microsoft offerings, requires figuring out exactly the right combination of account types, subscriptions and services that require it.
+Teams is a relatively new product that has largely evaded the spotlight that Zoom has taken while rapidly growing its user base since the COVID-19 pandemic began.
+Its feature set overlaps with many competing platforms, but unlocking features, as with other Microsoft offerings, requires figuring out exactly the right combination of account types, subscriptions and services that require it.
 Additionally, its own default settings could, in some conditions, be susceptible to similar harassment attacks that Zoom had become known for.

 Does the platform support two-factor authentication?
 By what methods?

 Yes, depending on the type of account you use to log in.
-For two-factor authentication, standard Microsoft Live accounts can use SMS messages, an alternate email address, authenticator apps, and a proprietary Microsoft Authenticator option which features the ability to authenticate from the app itself.
-Some hardware security keys are also supported but require setting up a device-specific PIN you have to remember when logging in, without a clear means of resetting it if you forget it.
+For two-factor authentication, standard Microsoft Live accounts can use SMS text messages, an alternate email address, authenticator apps, and a proprietary Microsoft Authenticator option which features the ability to authenticate from the app itself.
+Some newer security keys are also supported for Microsoft accounts but require setting up a device-specific PIN you have to remember when logging in, without a clear means of resetting it if you forget it.

 Teams may be set up to use an organization-specific authentication framework using Office 365, in which case 2FA options are limited by the combination of authentication services used and what 2FA methods organizational admins have chosen.